Jay Thomas: Early life and education

 Thomas was born in Kermit, Texas, to Katharine (née Guzzino) and Timothy Harry Terrell.
 He was raised in his Italian-American mother's Catholic religion; his father was Protestant.
 Thomas was raised in New Orleans, where he attended and graduated from Jesuit High School.
 He went on to attend and graduate from Jacksonville University.
 Thomas was the quarterback on his high-school football team and also quarterbacked in college, a skill he later used on The Late Show with David Letterman.

-Letterman appearances
+Appearances on Late Show with David Letterman

 Thomas made annual Christmas appearances on David Letterman's CBS late night show, beginning in December 1998.
 Letterman and one of his other guests that evening, then-New York Jets quarterback Vinny Testaverde, took turns throwing footballs trying to knock a large meatball off the top of a Christmas tree at the other end of the stage.
 As the two took turns futilely attempting to knock off the meatball, Thomas came back out to join in the festivities, and promptly knocked the meatball from the tree.

-Beginning on a subsequent visit to Letterman's show, Thomas told a story about when he was a young disc jockey (around 1972) at WAYS 610 AM in Charlotte, North Carolina.
-Thomas had been making a promotional appearance at a local Dodge dealership, which had also booked a personal appearance by actor Clayton Moore, best known as the Lone Ranger on television and in films; Moore appeared at the event dressed in his Lone Ranger costume.

-According to Thomas, he and his colleague Mike Martin, both clad in the hip fashion of the day (including tight jeans, tie-dyed shirts and their hair, which Martin wore long while Thomas himself sported what he called a "White Man's Afro"), had secretly gotten "herbed up" (smoked marijuana) several times throughout the day behind a dumpster.
-After the broadcast had ended and the crowd had left, while packing up their equipment, Thomas and Martin discovered that Moore was still there, as the car that was supposed to drive him back to his hotel, on Morehead Street, never arrived; Thomas then offered Moore a ride in his own car, an old, decrepit Volvo, which Moore accepted.